-The camp day begins with a morning sing-along with all the day's campers.
-Then, the groups split up by age and camp to do specialized activities.
-These can range from dancing to singing to learning music theory to trying out a new instrument.
-The children take breaks for snack and lunch.
+Each day of camp begins with a morning group sing-along for all the day's campers.
+After sing-along, the group splits up by age, camp theme, and/or musical interests for specialized morning activities.
+These can range from dancing to singing to learning music theory to trying out a new instrument!
+Throughout the morning activities the children take breaks for snack and lunch.

-The daily music sessions end with sharing time around 12:50 PM with our pre-k & rising kindergarten daily music campers leave at 1:00pm.
-Those who are staying continue in their themed camp, for more musical activities and often an afternoon trip to the park!
-The older campers have a daily share at 2:50pm and head home for pick-up at 3pm, or head to our Afternoon Chill Camp where they have a little more freedom to choose their activities and self-pace their exploration.
+Our pre-k & rising kindergarten campers host a daily sharing time for friends and family at 12:50 PM each day of camp before heading home at 1:00pm.
+Our older campers continue in their themed camp for the afternoon with more musical activities and often a “field trip” to the park!
+At 3pm, weekly campers head home for the day, or for those enrolled in aftercare, head to Afternoon Chill, located in our sing-a-long room, where they have a little more freedom to choose their activities and self-pace their exploration.

 What if my child wants to learn a particular instrument?